icyTan/portfolio2019/src/pages/bfbc.md

 Features such as **achievements page**, **current events** at BFBC, and a **resource library** are for our potential users.
 Showing off the accomplishments of BFBC in the wild and showing growth to potential members builds the credibility of BFBC as something they can contribute in and grow as bully free advocates.
 Membership calls to action (**CTAs**) on each page drives membership acquisition.

-![The bolded features are the ones we decided would be in our MVP.](../images/bfbc/1__2OCTb1mFmBcFXG5UZwtucw.png) The bolded features are the ones we decided would be in our MVP.
+![The bolded features are the ones we decided would be in our MVP.](../images/bfbc/1__2OCTb1mFmBcFXG5UZwtucw.png)

+<figcaption>The bolded features are the ones we decided would be in our MVP.</figcaption>

 The features we chose to implement became our **Minimum Viable Product**, our MVP.
 This MVP needed to satisfy early adopters of BullyFreeBC and not dive deep on all of the possible features BFBC could have.
 The features that we did not cover here will be kept in mind for future launches of the BFBC website.